railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Finally at the end of the campaign you should close it and Open ERP will automatically generate invoices or credit notes for your partner associated with this campaign.
 Open ERP then opens credit notes in the draft state that you can modify before validating them.
 To calculate the amount on the credit note, Open ERP uses all of the invoices sent out during the period of the campaign as its basis.

-You can also reach all of the draft credit notes using the menu *Financial Management > Invoices > Customer Credit Notes*.
+You can also reach all of the draft credit notes using the menu :menuselection:`Financial Management --> Invoices --> Customer Credit Notes`.

 Open orders
 -----------